davidcoles/vc5/README.md

 servers might run the service themselves or act as proxies for another layer of servers (eg. HAProxy serving as a Layer 7 HTTP router/SSL offload).
-The only requirement being that the VIP needs to be configured on a loopback device on real server, eg.: `ip a add 192.168.101.1/32 dev lo`
+The only requirement being that the VIP needs to be configured on a loopback device on real server, eg.: `ip addr add 192.168.101.1/32 dev lo`

 Currently only layer 2 load balancing is performed.
 This means that